There is no central international body that creates public international law; it is created by several sources.

 1. The Court, whose function is to decide in accordance with international law such disputes as are submitted to it, shall apply:

-a) international conventions, whether general or particular, establishing rules expressly recognized by the contesting states;
+a) international conventions, whether general or particular, establishing rules expressly recognised by the contesting states;

 b) international custom, as evidence of a general practice accepted as law;